Hyzon Motors, Chart Industries to develop liquid hydrogen fuel cell-powered truck, targeting 1,000-mile range

 - Project seeks to transform long-haul commercial trucking, reduce hydrogen infrastructure costs

-ROCHESTER, N.Y. and ATLANTA, July 06, 2021 (GLOBE NEWSWIRE) -- Hyzon Motors Inc. and Chart Industries Inc. (: GTLS) are teaming up to revolutionize long-haul trucking – thanks to liquid hydrogen.
+ROCHESTER, N.Y. and ATLANTA, July 6, 2021 /PRNewswire/ -- Hyzon Motors Inc. and Chart Industries Inc. (NYSE: GTLS) are teaming up to revolutionize long-haul trucking – thanks to liquid hydrogen.

 Hyzon, a global supplier of zero-emission, hydrogen fuel cell-powered heavy vehicles, and Chart, a leading independent global manufacturer of highly engineered equipment servicing multiple applications in the energy and industrial gas markets, announced today an agreement to develop and produce a liquid, hydrogen-powered heavy-duty commercial vehicle with a range of up to 1,000 miles.